-Participants on the ASEAN Leaders Programme will be drawn from different sectors and backgrounds across the region.
-We are looking for individuals who are:
+Participants will be drawn from different sectors and backgrounds across the region.

-Participant Fees: USD 10,000.
-The fee covers all accommodation, meals and local transport during the programme.
-Ability to pay is not a criterion for selection.
-Scholarships and partially funded places are available for applicants who are genuinely unable to meet the fee criteria.
+Limited scholarships and partially funded places are available for selected applicants who are genuinely unable to meet the fee criteria.

 “The ASEAN Leaders Programme promises to be an exciting platform for leaders from our region to interact, exchange ideas and build networks.
 The Programme has the potential to nurture the next generation of ASEAN leaders, who, to quote Mr S Rajaratnam, Singapore’s first Foreign Minister, are able to 'marry national thinking with regional thinking'.”